retrome3/IFT_203_Project/README.md

 - **Institution:** Bells University of Technology

 ## Project Description
-This is a responsive peer tutoring website developed as the final project for ICT 235 Frontend Software Development course.
+This is a responsive peer tutoring website developed as the final project for IFT 203.
 The website includes five pages with interactive elements and works on mobile, tablet, and desktop devices.

 ## How to Run
 1. Download all project files